June 13, 2025, 9:35 am | Read time: 7 minutes

 This feature is brand new in iOS 16 and allows you to cut out people, animals, or objects from a photo and paste them elsewhere.
 It doesn’t matter where the photo comes from or whether it was taken as a portrait or normally.
 The iPhone automatically detects when one or more subjects are in the image and can cut them out with surprising accuracy.

 To do this, simply press and hold the subject until an outline appears.
 After releasing, the options “Copy” and “Share” appear.
 The subject can then be shared via compatible apps like a regular image.
-Alternatively, you can hold it longer, switch apps, and drop it there to paste.
+Alternatively, you can hold it longer, switch apps, and simply paste it by releasing.

 2. Customize the lock screen with photo styles

 With iOS 16, Apple introduced customizable lock screens for the first time.
-By holding the lock screen, you enter edit mode.
+By holding down the lock screen, you enter edit mode.
 If you choose your own photo as the background, you can set individual photo styles for it–similar to the iPhone’s camera app.
-Simply swipe from the right edge of the screen to the left.
-A small box will show the currently selected style.
+To do this, swipe from the right edge of the screen to the left.
+A small box will then show the currently selected style.

 3. Display Wi-Fi password